bamless/blang/docs/functions.md

 unpacking call is executed, **J\*** will try to unpack the last argument and bind its values to the remaining parameters.

-If the last argument of the call is not a list or a tuple, an error will be prduced:
+If the last argument of the call is not a list or a tuple, an error will be produced:
 <pre class='runnable-snippet'>
 fun foo(a, b, c)
     print(a, b, c)